-Before you begin the application process, it is important that you read this information and give it some serious thought.
-The following information is given to you so that you realize everything that is involved in applying for and having a Program Assistance Dog.
+Before you begin the application process, it is important you read this information.
+The following information is to help you understand everything involved in applying for and having a Program Assistance Dog.

-- We typically require a fenced area attached to the home.
+- Dogs for Better Lives prefers a fenced area attached to the home

 - Other pets in the home are permitted with a Program Assistance Dog, provided they get along.
 If the other pets do not get along with the new Program Assistance Dog, we ask that you re-home them.

-- Each of our Program Assistance Dogs is to be placed with a single (1) handler.
-The handler must be a licensed professional.
+- Each of our Program Assistance Dogs is placed with a single (1) handler

-- Only professionals such as physicians, teachers, counselors and licensed therapists who work a minimum of 20 hours per week in the treatment of and work with their clients or students are eligible to apply.
+- Only licensed professionals such as physicians, teachers, counselors, and therapists who work a minimum of 20 hours per week with their clients or students are eligible to apply.

-- You will be required to attend obedience training classes or hire a private obedience trainer as prescribed by your professional Dogs for Better Lives trainer.
+- You will be required to attend obedience training classes or hire a private obedience trainer.

 - We select dogs from area shelters based on temperament and age, not size, sex, or appearance.